-GBTS, Ground Based Training System
+Ground Based Training System (GBTS)

 Today these systems are based on Modeling & Simulation technologies.
-The virtual reproduction of aircraft systems and operational use translates into high fidelity simulation and high quality, which in turn allows the simulator to be used to prepare flight sorties with great accuracy, to reduce the overall number of expensive flying hours or to concentrate them on crucial skills.
+The virtual reproduction of aircraft systems and operational use translates into high fidelity simulation and high quality, which in turn allows the simulator to be used to prepare flight sorties with great accuracy, to reduce the overall number of expensive flying hours or to concentrate them on the most important skills.
 The synthetic learning environment makes it possible to learn to operate and maintain aircraft while reducing overall training costs.

 Leonard's Aircraft Division has over 50 years of experience in this field.
 Early Modeling & Simulation applications for design engineering have been transferred to the design and operation of flight training devices.
 Today the Division offers customers a product portfolio comprising interactive courseware, Flight Training Devices, Full Mission Simulators, mission planning and de-briefing systems, which together constitute the Ground Based Training System.